Full text of the Knight of the Laughing Tree located at the very bottom for length.

 She had always assumed that she would wed Viserys when she came of age.
 For centuries the Targaryens had married brother to sister, since Aegon the Conqueror had taken his sisters to bride.
 The line must be kept pure, Viserys had told her a thousand times; theirs was the kingsblood, the golden blood of old Valyria, the blood of the dragon.
 Dragons did not mate with the beasts of the field, and Targaryens did not mingle their blood with that of lesser men.
 Yet now Viserys schemed to sell her to a stranger, a barbarian.

-The term “beast of the field” also means a beast of burden, which are working animals such as horses.
+The term “beast of the field” also means a beast of burden, which include working animals such as horses.
 The more sinister meaning is a racists term from ancient days applied to black peoples.
 The Targaryens thought themselves above gods and men which lead to their generational incest as they thought other “races” are inferior.

 - Bastards were common enough, but incest was a monstrous sin to both old gods and new, and the children of such wickedness were named abominations in sept and godswood alike.
 The dragon kings had wed brother to sister, but they were the blood of old Valyria where such practices had been common, and like their dragons the Targaryens answered to neither gods nor men.